BOOKING TRACY GRAMMER

 Powerful readings from the memoir in progress interspersed with song.
 Described by one attendee as a monologue with musical interludes.
 Best suited to playhouses and small theaters with professional stage, living room set, and lighting.
 Solo or duo.
 Sound system required.

-Tracy has taught two consecutive years at Camp Ned in Colorado, led a master class at Portland Songwriters Association in 2016, and returns annually to Noisemakers in St. Petersburg, Fla.
-Less about craft and more about impulse, writerly voice, and authenticity, Tracy's workshops offer an inspiring spiritual and physical approach to the art of songmining, using her methods and those of the late Dave Carter as examples.
+Tracy is an experienced and enthusiastic artistic enabler.
+She has taught stagecraft and guitar at Puget Sound Guitar Workshop, songwriting two consecutive years at Camp Ned in Colorado and at New England Songwriters Retreat in 2019, led a master class at Portland Songwriters Association, and returns annually to Noisemakers in St. Petersburg, Fla. to work with kids on songwriting.
+Less about craft and more about impulse, writerly voice, mindfulness, developing a practice, and authenticity, Tracy offers an inspiring spiritual and physical approach to the art of song mining, using her methods and those of the late Dave Carter as examples.

-With a keen writer's ear, ten years of workshop experience, and a daily writing practice, Tracy is an enthusiastic, effective prose and memoir writing facilitator.
+With a keen writer's ear, 12 years of prose workshop experience, and a daily writing practice, Tracy is an effective prose and memoir writing facilitator.
 Prompts, writing time, sharing, suggestions for further development.
 Ideally offered following a performance or workshop.

-Weddings, memorials, church services, graduations, bedside/hospice ...
+Weddings, memorials, church services, graduations, bedside/hospice, video greetings ...
 Tracy is delighted to be of service.
 Inquire within.

 Workshop Feedback from "One Foot in Ice, One in Fire: The Art of Moving On" -- 2017 FAR-West Folk Alliance conference: